I'm a former Civil Servant, with a Masters degree in Counselling and Psychotherapy,

 I'm an integrative counsellor.
 I'm trained in different modalities and I draw on them as needed.

-Some frequently asked questions
+Frequently asked questions

 How long will I need to have counselling?